Norman Pearlstine

 Norman Pearlstine (born October 4, 1942) is an American editor and media executive.
 He previously held senior positions at the Los Angeles Times, Time Inc, Bloomberg L.P., Forbes and The Wall Street Journal.

 Early life and education

 Pearlstine was born and raised in a Jewish family in Collegeville, Pennsylvania, the son of Gladys (née Cohen) and Raymond Pearlstine.
 His mother was chairman of Montgomery County Community College and his father was an attorney.
-He has two sisters: one of whom is literary agent Maggie Pearlstine Hattersley (married to British politician Roy Hattersley).
+He has two sisters, one of whom is literary agent Maggie Pearlstine Hattersley (who was married to the late British politician Roy Hattersley).
 He graduated from The Hill School and then received a Bachelor of Arts in history from Haverford College.
 He obtained a J.D. from the University of Pennsylvania and did postgraduate work at the law school of Southern Methodist University.
+He was Editor of the Haverford News, worked summers while in college as a reporting intern at the Allentown Evening Chronicle and The Philadelphia Inquirer and, while in law school, as legislative assistant for Congressman Richard S. Schweiker (R.-Pa.) and a research assistant working on death row and civil rights cases for professor Anthony G. Amsterdam.